jmp2173/MachineLearningProject/PA1_template.md

 ##Analysis of Dataset Including Values in NAs versus the Dataset from Above Excluding NA Values

 We will now analyze the differences in the means and medians from the old and new datasets to see if adding values to the NAs actually made a difference.
-To do this, we will take the difference between the old and new means and medians:
+To do this, we will take the difference between the old and new means and medians.

+The first answer shows the difference in means; the second reveals the difference in medians:

 ```r
 meandif <- mean2-mean1